MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/general-properties.md

 The default value for this property is zero (0), which indicates that the server will wait indefinitely.
 For more information about lock-related properties, see [SQL Server 2008 R2 Analysis Services Operations Guide](/previous-versions/sql/sql-server-2008-r2/hh226085(v=msdn.10)).

 **CoordinatorBuildMaxThreads**
+Does not apply to Power BI.
 A signed 32-bit integer property that defines the maximum number of threads allocated to building partition indexes.
 Increase this value in order to speed-up partition indexing, at the cost of memory usage.
 For more information about this property, see [SQL Server 2008 R2 Analysis Services Operations Guide](/previous-versions/sql/sql-server-2008-r2/hh226085(v=msdn.10)).

 **CoordinatorCancelCount**
+Does not apply to Power BI.
 A signed 32-bit integer property that defines how frequently the server should check whether a Cancel event occurred (based on internal iteration count).
 Decrease this number in order to check for Cancel more frequently, at the expense of general performance.
 This property is ignored in tabular server mode.

 **CoordinatorExecutionMode**
+Does not apply to Power BI.
 A signed 32-bit integer property that defines the maximum number of parallel operations the server will attempt, including processing and querying operations.
 Zero (0) indicates that the server will decide, based on an internal algorithm.
 A positive number indicates the maximum number of operations in total.
 A negative number, with the sign reversed, indicates the maximum number of operations per processor.

 The default value for this property is -4, which indicates the server is limited to 4 parallel operations per processor.
 For more information about this property, see [SQL Server 2008 R2 Analysis Services Operations Guide](/previous-versions/sql/sql-server-2008-r2/hh226085(v=msdn.10)).

 **CoordinatorQueryMaxThreads**
+Does not apply to Power BI.
 A signed 32-bit integer property that defines the maximum number of threads per partition segment during query resolution.
 The fewer the number of concurrent users, the higher this value can be, at the cost of memory.
 Conversely, it may need to be lowered if there are a large number of concurrent users.

 **CoordinatorShutdownMode**
+Does not apply to Power BI.
 A Boolean property that defines coordinator shutdown mode.
 This is an advanced property that you should not change, except under the guidance of [!INCLUDE[msCoName](../includes/msconame-md.md)] support.

 **DataDir**
+Does not apply to Power BI.
 A string property that identifies the name of the directory where data is stored.

 **DefaultSegmentRowCount**
 Defines the number of data rows per segment.
 Every table partition has at least one segment of data.
 The default is 8 million rows.

 **DeploymentMode**
+Does not apply to Power BI.
 Determines the operational context of an Analysis Services server instance.
 This property is referred to as 'server mode' in dialog boxes, messages, and documentation.
 This property is configured by SQL Server Setup based on the server mode you selected when installing Analysis Services.
 This property should be considered internal only, always using the value specified by Setup.

 Valid values for this property include the following: